code10/Exchange_Tool_v1.0.0/README.md

 # Tentacle-v1
-Welcome to Tentacle, your ultimate tool for efficient and intelligent coding!
+Your ultimate tool for efficient and intelligent coding!
 This project aims to provide a seamless coding experience with advanced features to enhance productivity and code quality.

 ## Features